BryanANavarro/Rational_Numbers_Project/README.md

 As the user begins to input rational numbers, it gets sorted in an ascending order.
 There are also input validation to make sure that invalid numbers are handled correctly.

-Each container has its own sets of functiosn to manipulate the container's elements.
+Each container has its own sets of functions to manipulate the container's elements.